vortigont/FTPClientServer/README.md

   when accessing files.

 ## Limitations
-* Server only allows one ftp control and one data connection at a time.
+* Server only allows **one** ftp control and **one** data connection at a time.
 You need to setup Filezilla (or other clients) to respect that, i.e. only allow **1** connection.
 (In FileZilla go to File/Site Manager then select your site.
 In Transfer Settings, check "Limit number of simultaneous connections" and set the maximum to 1.)
+This limitation is also the reason why FuseFS using clients (e.g. curlftpfs) seem to work (i.e. listing directories) but will fail on file operations as they try to open a second control connection for that.

 * It does not yet support encryption

 ## Compatibility